edwiny/progref/kotlin/kotlin_basics.md

 }
 ```

-Can use to replace if statements (no argument supplied):
+Can use to replace if statements (NOTE: no argument supplied)

 ```
 when {